try0/mkdocs-toc-md/README.md

 index.md → docs/index.md

 ### output_log: bool
-Output toc md contents to console.
+Output contents of markdown file to console.

 ### ignore_page_pattern: str
-Regular expression pattern of md filenames to be excluded from toc md files.
+Regular expression pattern of markdown file names to be excluded from toc markdown file.
 To prevent the table of contents page from listing itself, set the same value as the output file name (output_path).

 ### remove_navigation_page_pattern: str
-Regular expression pattern of md filenames to remove navigation items.
+Regular expression pattern of markdown file names to remove navigation items.
 To hide the navigation on the table of contents page, set the same value as the output file name (output_path).

 ### template_dir_path: str
 Path of template dir.
 Put `toc.md.j2` in your custom template dir.

+### beautiful_soup_parser: str
+Parser used in BeautifulSoup.
+Default is html.parser.
+If using html5lib or lxml, you need to install additional dependencies.